 A number of people have taken the surname Spathakis to America, both from various parts of Greece and from the port city of İzmir in Turkey which formerly had a very large Greek population.
 We know about these immigrants from US immigration records and US Census returns, which normally record people's places of origin.
 These families are shown on the appropriate pages of the Spathaky One-Name Study website.

 Spathaky is the English-language variant of the Greek surname Σπαθάκης, often rendered as Spathakis.

 The name originates in Greece (or possibly a Greek community in Turkey such as İzmir).

-The most notable person to bear our surname could be Aristeides Spathakis, a Greek educator and write born in 1837 in the tiny hamlet of Leptokaria-Zagoria (present population 72) in the mountainous Epirus region of western Greece.
+The most notable person to bear our surname could be Aristeides Spathakis, a Greek educator and writer born in 1837 in the tiny hamlet of Leptokaria-Zagoria (present population 72) in the mountainous Epirus region of western Greece.
 There's a biography on the Spathaky One-Name Study website.

 The number of people who bear the name Spathakis in Greece today is uncertain.
 Anecdotal evidence from the Internet suggests that the name is quite rare.
 The number in the USA is probably less than two dozen.
 There are 28 people who bear or have borne the surname Spathaky in Britain or Ireland.

 See the Spathaky One-Name Study website at http://spathaky.one-name.net

 You may find our other Guild websites of interest: